2024ecanithalc-sys/LIClab_experiments/README.md

 1. The Common Source (CS) amplifier was successfully designed using 180 nm NMOS technology under the given power constraint of 0.5 mW.

-2. The Q-point was fixed at VDS ≈ VDD/2 (≈ 0.75 V), ensuring maximum symmetrical output swing.
+2. The Q-point was fixed at VDS ≈ VDD/2 (≈ 1 V), ensuring maximum symmetrical output swing.

-3. The calculated drain current (0.334 mA) closely matched the simulated value (≈ 0.33 mA), validating the DC design.
+3. The calculated drain current (0.2 mA) closely matched the simulated value (≈ 0.2 mA), validating the DC design.

 4. Transient analysis confirmed voltage amplification with 180° phase inversion.

-5. The practical gain (≈ 2.087 or 6.39 dB) was slightly lower than theoretical gain due to channel length modulation and non-ideal device effects.
+5. The practical gain (≈ 3 or 9.54 dB) was slightly lower than theoretical gain due to channel length modulation and non-ideal device effects.

-6. AC analysis showed a midband gain of ≈ 2.087 with 3 dB bandwidth ≈ 89.65 MHz.
+6. AC analysis showed a midband gain of ≈  3 with 3 dB bandwidth ≈ 56.4  GHz.

 7. The Unity Gain Bandwidth (UGB) was ≈ 150 MHz.

-8. Adding load capacitance (1 pF) reduced bandwidth while maintaining nearly the same midband gain.
+8. Adding load capacitance (10 pF) reduced bandwidth while maintaining nearly the same midband gain.

 9. Overall, simulation results closely agree with theoretical expectations, validating the design methodology.